How to 'Pop Up' on a Surfboard

 Practice popping up on land firstAlways practice the 'pop-up' technique on dry land before you try it in the water.
 Below are the steps of the classic surfing 'pop up' start by doing it slow and practice until you are not thinking about it anymore and you have your pop up action nice and smooth.
-Once you can pop up without thinking then you can start speeding it up.
+Once you can pop up smooth and without thinking then you can start speeding it up.

 - Lay down on the sand placing your hands at your side near your ribs and close to your body, elbows up.

 - Push your chest/waist up off the ground and bring your back foot up to around where your knees are.

 - Your front foot should go near where your hands are.

 - Still keeping your knees bent, take your hands off the board.

 - All these steps should be done while looking forward.

 It takes a bit more effort doing this out of the water, but it will help you to build up your pop-up muscles and get the action going smoothly.